-After the Annual General Meeting, the Board appointed Mr. Indranil Gupta as the Group Managing Director/Chief Executive Officer with effect from 20th December 2021 to replace Mrs. Olatokunbo Adenike Fagbemi whose tenure expired on 19th December 2021.
-Also, Dr. Olusola Peter Obabori has been appointed as the Executive Director, Business and Corporate Services to replace Mr. Olumuyiwa Augustus Olumekun whose tenure expired on 10th February, 2022.
-Mr. Gupta and Dr. Obabori would be proposed for election as Directors at this Annual General Meeting.
-Their profiles are contained in the 2021 Annual Report and can also be accessed on the Company's website: www.nahcoaviance.com.
+After the last Annual General Meeting, the Board appointed Mr. Indranil Gupta as the Group Managing Director/Chief Executive Officer with effect from 20th December 2021 to replace Mrs. Olatokunbo Adenike Fagbemi whose tenure expired on 19th December 2021.
+Mr. Gupta would be proposed for election as a Director at this Annual General Meeting.
+His profile is contained in the 2021 Annual Report and can also be accessed on the Company's website: www.nahcoaviance.com.